Operation Focus transforms Woolworths

 Testing of 'Focus' was accelerated in response to a hostile takeover bid from Dixons Stores Group.
 As the acrimonious bid-battle continued, the new format was rushed into more than fifty stores, each selected because it was in a town with a high concentration of shareholders.

-The suffix names "Weekend" and "General Store" were dropped after customers starting asked why the big stores didn't open Monday to Friday and why the small stores didn't sell Cornflakes!
+A Dixons storefront from 1986The suffix names "Weekend" and "General Store" were dropped after customers starting asked why the big stores didn't open Monday to Friday and why the small stores didn't sell Cornflakes!
 The extravagance of the shopfitting was also scaled back.
 The fancy cartwheel lights and pine shelving were dropped for mass roll-out.
 By 1990 every store had moved to the new look.
 300 branches had been fully refurbished, and 450 had been spruced up and re-arranged.
-Ironically, in accelerating the change, the bid battle helped to sustain the chain.
+Ironically, in accelerating the change, the battle had helped Woolworths to survive - perhaps buying the chain an extra twenty years.